carrielaben-da/daml/docs/source/json-api/index.rst

 The ``daml json-api`` command is great during development since it is included with the SDK and integrates with ``daml start`` and other commands.
-Once you are ready to deploy your application, you can download the standalone JAR from
+Once you're ready to deploy your application, you can download the standalone JAR from
 `Github releases <https://github.com/digital-asset/daml/releases>`_.
-It is much smaller than the whole SDK and easier to deploy since it only requires a JVM but no other dependencies and no installation process.
-The JAR accepts exactly the same command line parameters as ``daml json-api``, so to start the standalone JAR, you can use the following command:
+It is much smaller than the whole SDK and easier to deploy since it only requires a JVM and has no other dependencies or installation processes.
+The JAR accepts exactly the same command line parameters as ``daml json-api`` does, so to start the standalone JAR, you can use the following command:

 .. code-block:: shell